atarod0/IBMCapstoneProject/README.md

 ### IBM Capstone Project Overview

 Welcome to my <a href="https://www.coursera.org/professional-certificates/ibm-data-analyst"> IBM Data Analyst Capstone Project </a>, where I served as a Data Analyst for an IT and Business Bonsulting organisation.
 The firm was well-regarded for its expertise in IT solutions and its team of highly skilled professionals.
 To remain competitive in the rapidly evolving technological landscape, the company regularly analysed data to identify future skill requirements.
-My role involved collecting data from various sources and spotting trends for that year’s report on emerging skills.
+My role involved collecting data from various sources and spotting trends for that year’s report on emerging trends.

 The data analysis process was documented in uploaded files covering six modules.